Immorality: Ancient Greece

 Callicles and Thrasymachus are two characters of Plato's dialogues, Gorgias and Republic, respectively, who challenge conventional morality.

 Aristotle saw many vices as excesses or deficits in relation to some virtue, as cowardice and rashness relate to courage.
 Some attitudes and actions – such as envy, murder, and theft – he saw as wrong in themselves, with no question of a deficit/excess in relation to the mean.

 Religion

-In Judaism, Christianity and Islam sin is a central concept in understanding immorality.
+In Judaism, Christianity and Islam, three Abrahamic religions, a sin is a central concept in understanding immorality.

 Immorality is often closely linked with both religion and sexuality.
 Max Weber saw rational articulated religions as engaged in a long-term struggle with more physical forms of religious experience linked to dance, intoxication and sexual activity.
 Durkheim pointed out how many primitive rites culminated in abandoning the distinction between licit and immoral behavior.

 Freud's dour conclusion was that "In every age immorality has found no less support in religion than morality has".